hdlguy/picobuntu/software/petalinux/readme.md

 The objective is to end up with a Raspberry Pi style boot where the root filesystem is stored, non-volatile, on a SD card ext4 partition.
 This kind of system is full Ubuntu Desttop Linux.
 Linux commands are independent excutables, not busybox.
 The apt package manager can be used to install applications such as git, python3, octave, apache, etc.  Software can be be checked out, edited, compiled, debugged and re-commited from an ssh shell on the Zynq board.

+These instructions were tested with Xilinx Petalinux version 2019.2.

 ## One Time BSP Creation
 Avnet has not released an official BSP for this board but it is easy to create.